About Us India-Hungary Relations

 Bilateral Commercial & Economic Cooperation

 Economic cooperation between India and Hungary has a long history.
-Cooperation in this field was institutionalized in 1949 with the signing of a rupee trade agreement, which operated through the negotiation of annual protocols which fixed the products to be traded and the amounts thereof, with the trade being canalized through government agencies.
-The major items of export from India before 1990 were tea, tobacco, pepper and other spices, de-oiled cakes, finished leather and shoe uppers, iron ore and pellets, cotton and jute goods, engineering goods, Maruti vehicles, chemicals and chemical products.
-Imports from Hungary included steel and steel products, chemicals, machine tools, pulses, peas, newsprint and engineering goods, especially for railways and power projects.
+Cooperation in this field was institutionalized in 1949 with the signing of a Rupee trade agreement, which operated through the negotiation of annual protocols which fixed the products to be traded and the amounts thereof, with the trade being canalized through government agencies.
 Over 25 collaborations had also been established in India by Hungarian companies.
-Trade has surpassed the levels of 1980s and now stands at around USD 1.2 bn, with balance of trade in India’s favour.
+Bilateral trade is increasing on yearly basis and now stands at around USD 1.2 bn, with balance of trade in India’s favour.

 Year